Anthony Keck (Tiverton MP): Career

-On 4 March 1689, he was named a Commissioner of the Great Seal with Sir John Maynard and Serjeant Rawlinson by the new King William III – these commissioners replaced the notorious Judge Jeffreys as Lord Chancellor, who fled as James II left the country.
+On 4 March 1689, he was named Commissioner of the Great Seal with Sir John Maynard and Serjeant Rawlinson by the new King William III – these commissioners replaced the notorious Judge Jeffreys as Lord Chancellor, who fled as James II left the country.
 Knighted the next day, Keck held office till 14 May 1690: his decision to step down was described as a great act of self-denial.

 He also served as MP for Tiverton from 1691.
-Despite being almost crippled by gout, he played a keen part in its debates, but he developed a very poor opinion of the House of Commons, calling it "a bear garden", poorly attended, and with most of the MPs who did attend being drunk or asleep.
+Despite being almost crippled by gout, he played a keen part in debates, but he developed a very poor opinion of the House of Commons, calling it "a bear garden", poorly attended, and with most of the MPs who did attend being drunk or asleep.
 He did not stand for election in 1695, probably due to his failing health.

-Reputation

-Roger North wrote that Keck was by inclination a republican but would settle in default of a republic for a limited monarchy.
-He described him in character as "a polite, merry genius", apart from a certain "hardness" caused by his chronic gout.
+Roger North wrote that Keck had "raised himself by his wits" and described him as a republican by inclination who would settle in default for a monarchy held in check.
+In character he was "a polite, merry genius", apart from a certain "hardness" caused by his chronic gout.